byeongminbae/pwndocker/README.md

 Basically, when running a new container, default pwd is following the user's present pwd.

 ```
-pwnker run 16.04 # or any version you want
+$ pwnker run 16.04 # or any version you want
 ```

 To kill corresponding container, run this from the command-line:

 ```
-pwnker kill 16.04 # or any version you want
+$ pwnker kill 16.04 # or any version you want
 ```

+# Contributions
+Report issues or open pull request with improvements
+You can contact me directly via email
+andy@pwner.kr